seannns/uni-notes/IFB103/Design Presentation.md

 ### Discuss in detail your user demographic and why they would like your app.
 (LUCAS)

 Cuppa is built first and foremost for young adults living, working and studying in cities or high population density locations.
-In expansive metropolises synonymous with individualist mentality, we aimed to propose a method through which users could not only just grab a coffee, but maybe make a couple of human connections at the same time
+In expansive metropolises synonymous with individualist mentality, we aimed to propose a method through which users could not only just grab a coffee, but maybe make a couple of human connections at the same time... or even learn a new skill in their hectic schedule.

+Consider a user who, for this example, we can call "John."
+John is 20, and is studying full time while working a part time job.
+Coming out of several lockdowns

 ### Show the outputs of your complete competitor analysis, emphasising the gap in the market.